cyberman54/ESP32-Paxcounter/README.md

 - GPS

 Target platform must be selected in [platformio.ini](https://github.com/cyberman54/ESP32-Paxcounter/blob/master/platformio.ini).<br>
-Hardware dependent settings (pinout etc.) are stored in board files in /hal directory.<br>
+Hardware dependent settings (pinout etc.) are stored in board files in /hal directory.
+If you want to use a ESP32 board which is not yet supported, use hal file generic.h and tailor pin mappings to your needs.
+Pull requests for new boards welcome.<br>

 <b>3D printable cases</b> can be found (and, if wanted so, ordered) on Thingiverse, see
 <A HREF="https://www.thingiverse.com/thing:2670713">Heltec</A>, <A HREF="https://www.thingiverse.com/thing:2811127">TTGOv2</A>, <A HREF="https://www.thingiverse.com/thing:3005574">TTGOv2.1</A>, <A HREF="https://www.thingiverse.com/thing:3041339">T-BEAM</A> for example.<br>